Note: This granting program is paused for the April 1, 2022, deadline. It will return as a new updated program for Oct. 1, 2022, deadline.

-In-person panel review.
-The panel then meets in person at RISCA offices to discuss each application, adjust their scores based on their conversation as a panel, and make funding recommendations.
+Panel review.
+The panel then meets via Zoom to discuss each application, adjust their scores based on their conversation as a panel, and make funding recommendations.

 Council review of panel recommendations.
 The panel’s recommendations are presented for approval to the Governor-appointed Council which oversees RISCA.

 Notification of grant awards.
 Notifications will be made approximately 3 months after the application deadline.
 Be aware that there is no guarantee that the process will move according to this schedule, as RISCA’s grant awards are dependent on both federal and state funding.